 Metrics tracking can be somewhat more complicated for consumption pricing models.
 Vendors should look to measure:

 Consumption pricing is best when other value metrics aren’t available.
-It’s typically used by businesses whose solutions sit lower in the stack, for instance computing and storage, but is also seen in middleware and applications in growing numbers.
+It’s typically used by businesses whose solutions sit lower in the stack (e.g. computing and storage), but it's also growing in middleware and applications.
 Customers understand that those services are valuable and expensive, but they’re utilities, not value-drivers.
-For consumption pricing models to work well, usage needs to be both trackable, and predicted to grow.
-There’s more detail on evaluating usage-based pricing in our blog Is Usage-based pricing right for my business.

-Businesses that leverage consumption pricing models include Snowflake, DataDog, Elastic, Clickhouse and Twilio.
+Businesses that leverage consumption pricing models include Snowflake , DataDog , Elastic , Clickhouse, and Twilio .

 At scale, the majority of leading SaaS businesses can offer hybrid pricing to serve enterprise clients.
-Businesses that leverage hybrid pricing models include Zapier, Hubspot, Atlassian and Shopify.
+Businesses that leverage hybrid pricing models include Zapier , HubSpot , Atlassian and Shopify .

 As businesses scale and start to serve bigger customers, it’s wise to put processes in place that allow for ongoing adaptation of pricing models.